magda-io/magda/doc/regression-test.md

 -   [ ] Do all of the links in the header work?
 -   [ ] Do all of the links in the footer work?
 -   [ ] Does all of the links and content on the homepage go somewhere?
--   [ ] Are you able to login, log out, reset password?
--   [ ] Does the website show you what state of login you are in?

 ### Search